Sathvik-Rao/ClipCascade/README.md

 After executing three ADB commands, when you click the **Start** button, you will see a pop-up message.
 Click **"Allow."**

 <img src="https://github.com/user-attachments/assets/0d3649d7-1e57-448c-ade9-10641191402d" alt="allow_log_monitoring" width="250" />

-#### Samsung Users:
-If automatic clipboard monitoring doesn't work after executing the ADB commands, it may be due to **Secure Folder** being enabled, which prevents any ADB commands from executing.

-Refer to the resolved issue here: [GitHub Issue #6 - Comment](https://github.com/Sathvik-Rao/ClipCascade/issues/6#issuecomment-2395527817).

-##### Solution:
-1. Remove the Secure Folder.
-2. Reboot your device.
-3. Re-run the three ADB commands.

 ### 🐧🖱️ Linux Desktop Application (GUI):